gassayy/gassa.github.io/_posts/2013-07-30-scala-future.md

 ```

 - The `Future[T]` is defined as a scala trait, similar to Java interface.
-- The future computation is started by calling the `apply` method on the `Future` companion object.
+- The computation is started by calling the `apply` method on the `Future` companion object.

 The `apply` method takes a ***by-name*** parameter of the type [T].
-Developers can start a future computation with an anonymous function, e.g., `val f = Future { "Hello World" }`.
+Developers can start a computation with an anonymous function, e.g., `val f = Future { "Hello World" }`.
 While the `apply` mehtod also takes an implicit ExecutionContext parameter, analogous to the Java's `Executor`, It abstracts over where and when threads executed.

 ### Execution Context